Student selected components

 - All SSC providers are willing to amend the aims and objectives in order to help individuals develop their own interests.

-- TEWV can provide free accommodation or help with travel expenses.
+- TEWV can provide free accommodation in Middlesbrough or help with travel expenses.

 Both Leeds and Newcastle Universities have SCC programmes.
 The two differ considerably in style.
 At Leeds the SSC runs throughout the whole course whilst Newcastle offers three SSC placements during the fourth year.